 Metropolitan Museum of Art

-Cozy up with art that spans over 5,000 years, at one of the most famous museums of the world, The Metropolitan Museum of Art of New York City aka the Met.
-The largest art museum in the United States displays over two million works of art.
-You can catch the first ever Disney exhibition at the Met which explores the animation giant's work and animation styles, that is set to run through January 2022!
+Cozy up with art that spans over 5,000 years, at one of the most famous museums in the world, The Metropolitan Museum of Art, New York City aka The Met.
+The largest art museum in the United States, The Met, displays over two million works of art.
+You can visit the display of the Leonard N. Stern Collection of Cycladic Art at The Met which brings 161 splendid Cycladic works of art acquired by the businessman and philanthropist Leonard Stern over some 40 years!

 1000 5th Ave, New York, NY 10028,